The one and only GRAND PRIX Shelby G.T.350

 Picture courtesy FORD Media

-James Baumgarner - known as James Garner - enjoyed his ride
+James Bumgarner - known as James Garner -

 Bernard Cahier, the famous Sports Car Graphic Illustrated editor back then, remembers GRAND PRIX quite well in a recent interview I had with him.